Waterfowl

 A waterfowl hunting enthusiast knows that public lands offer ample opportunities, and it is a good idea to keep them on their radar.
 But let's keep in mind that you're not the only one eyeing these lands.
 When you're out there, let's show our fellow hunters some respect and courtesy so that we can all have a successful and enjoyable hunt.

-Here are six important things to keep in mind while you are on public lands:
+Here are eight important things to keep in mind while you are on public lands:

 1. Know Your Range – Avoid Skybusting